- Starting a configuration

 You can add inputs and outputs to the configuration pages simply by dragging and dropping them on the page.

-You can now insert function blocks - these can be found in the Program tab.
-Just click the desired function block and it will be inserted.
+You can now insert function blocks – these can be found in the ribbon.
+Just click the desired groups and function block and it will be inserted.

 A quick way to add a function block is by pressing ‘F5’, typing its name and pressing enter.

 To connect an input to a function block, click the green arrow on the input, and drag it (click and hold down mouse button) to a red square shaped connector.
 The same applies for connecting function blocks to outputs.

 To remove a connection between two objects, simply click the green arrow or red input symbol.